WASSER2545/PBench/README.md

 1. Collect the statistics of queries

     ```
-    PYTHONPATH=[path to PBench]/simulator python simulator/linear/collect.py
+    python Collect_metrics/collect.py
     ```

-2. Synthesize database workloads
+2. Synthesize workload and replay

     ```
-    PYTHONPATH=[path to PBench]/simulator python simulator/linear/linear.py
+    python PBench-tool/run_pbench.py
     ```

-3. Play the synthesized database workloads

-    ```
-    PYTHONPATH=[path to PBench]/simulator python simulator/linear/replay.py
-    ```

-Parameters of Integer Linear Programming can also be set in `simulator/.env`.
+Parameters of Integer Linear Programming can be set in `PBench-tool/configs`.

-- `LP_QUERY_SET` is the query set used for Integer Linear Programming.
-- `LP_DATABASE` is the database used for Integer Linear Programming.
-- `LP_COUNT_LIMIT` is the upper limit of queries in a time slot.
-- `LP_TIME_LIMIT` currently not used.